2021 Food Tour of Japan in Autumn

-You have some free time in the afternoon to explore Fukuoka.
 Tonight you enjoy a welcome dinner at a Michelin-starred Japanese restaurant – an exquisite multi-course kaiseki banquet of seasonal local foods served in a traditional Japanese setting.
-A very fitting introduction to this 2020 autumn food tour of Kyushu!
+A very fitting introduction to this 2021 Autumn Food Tour of Kyushu!

 Day 3: Yame and Aso

-Kyushu’s Yame district is one of Japan’s leading tea-producing areas and today we’ll visit a centuries-old tea merchant to learn about the different varieties of green tea and how to brew the perfect cup of Gyokuro (highest quality green tea).
+Kyushu’s Yame district is one of Japan’s leading tea-producing areas and today we’ll have a rare opportunity to visit a centuries-old tea merchant and be hosted by its fourteenth generation owner to learn about the different varieties of green tea and how to brew the perfect cup of Gyokuro (highest quality green tea).

-After lunch we head through some of the most scenic parts of the island and Kyushu’s main fruit-growing district to the Aso region.
-The Mt Aso volcanic caldera is located in central Kyushu and is one of the world’s largest calderas.
-Volcanic activity over the last 300,000 or so years has created a landscape which is visually striking: craggy volcanic peaks, dense forests, and lush grasslands.
+After lunch we head through some of the most scenic parts of Kyushu island, the Aso region.
+Mt Aso is one of the world’s largest calderas, and volcanic activity over the last 300,000 years has created a landscape which is visually striking: craggy volcanic peaks, dense forests, and lush grasslands.

-Tonight you’ll have your first chance to experience an onsen, a hot mineral springs bath – a perfect way to relax after a day on the road.
+Tonight we will stay at a luxury onsen hotel at one of Japan's most popular onsen town, Kurokawa Onsen. you’ll have your first chance to experience an onsen, a hot mineral springs bath.
 Your guide will explain the onsen ritual and why this remains one of the most favourite pastimes for the Japanese.
 Dinner will be a kaiseki banquet at your hotel.

 Day 4: Mt Aso and Kumamoto

-Travelling through Mt Aso National Park we appreciate the surrounding nature, stopping for a lunch based on seasonal local produce before heading on to the town of Kumamoto.
+Today you will have a relaxed morning at your hotel before travelling through Mt Aso National Park stopping for a local Kuju Winery tour.
+After lunch based on seasonal local produce you will continue on to the town of Kumamoto.